mikebridge/kafka-akka-stream-play-demo/README.md

 **Demo of Akka-Streams & Kafka**

-This demo is a single page web site which takes a form input, pipes it to Play, which then pipes it to Kafka.
+This demo is a single page web site which takes a form input, pipes it to a simple [Scala Controller](https://github.com/mikebridge/kafka-akka-stream-play-demo/blob/master/app/controllers/HomeController.scala) in [Play Framework 2.5](https://www.playframework.com/), which then pipes it to a (Kafka)[http://kafka.apache.org/] Unified Log.
 A listener then receives a notification from Kafka via [Reactive Kafka](https://github.com/akka/reactive-kafka) and sends it back to the browser as an HTML5 EventSource event.

-(This demo does not yet take advantage of topics or partitions in Kafka.)
+This demo does not do anything fancy with topics, partitions groups---all messages go to and from all listening clients.

 ## Set up